 In 2012, Ong's investigation of the contemporary resonance of ancient myths led him to a series of projects in Yogyakarta, one of the major artistic centers in Java, Indonesia, where he began documentary research into gender roles as reflected in folklore as well as contemporary society, the latter specifically relating to the local transgender community.
-His current exhibition, Elo Progo, takes its name and inspiration from the confluence of the Elo and Progo rivers - one said to be male, the other female - located in the Kedu Plain near Borobudur, one of Java's sacred places.
+Sections from these projects were presented as part of the parallel programs of the Biennale Jogja XII in Yogyakarta (2013).
+His most recent exhibition at Tyler Rollins Fine Art, Elo Progo (2013), took its name and inspiration from the confluence of the Elo and Progo rivers - one said to be male, the other female - located in the Kedu Plain near Borobudur, the world's largest Buddhist temple and one of Java's most sacred ancient sites.
 Ong was captivated by this local myth as well as the traditional Javanese practice of meditation in water.
-The Elo Progo exhibition centers on Ong's first public showing of video works, which were inspired by the rituals of water meditation and informed by themes of gender fluidity and mythic transformation.
-The exhibition also includes a new body of works on paper, done in richly colored gouache, that appropriate a type of Chinese splash ink brushwork in mirrored patterns created by the repetitive folding of the paper along an axis.
-Through a circular and meditative process of drawing, transferring, and redrawing, which echoes the cyclical, ritualistic time of the videos, Ong has created a vivid series of works that features a recurring, androgynous figure.
-In various degrees of abstraction, the figure is shown twice in each work, in a mirroring of form that reflects Ong's ongoing interest in ideas relating to duality, the gender binarism, and the fluidity and transformation of identity.
+The Elo Progo exhibition centered on Ong's first public showing of video works, which were inspired by the rituals of water meditation and informed by themes of gender fluidity and mythic transformation.
+The exhibition also included a new body of works on paper, done in richly colored gouache, that appropriated a type of Chinese splash ink brushwork in mirrored patterns created by the repetitive folding of the paper along an axis.
+Through a circular and meditative process of drawing, transferring, and redrawing, which echoed the cyclical, ritualistic time of the videos, Ong created a vivid series of works that featured a recurring, androgynous figure.
+In various degrees of abstraction, the figure was shown twice in each work, in a mirroring of form reflecting Ong's ongoing interest in ideas relating to duality, gender binarism, and the fluidity and transformation of identity.